aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 }
 ```

 For the interactive example in the first section, this file is generated by the `run_parallel.sh`[runner/run_parallel.sh] script.

+The solver is then expected to run and generate a return code and a file called `solver_out.json`.
-Here is an example of `solver_out.json` for distributed mallob:
+Here is an example of `solver_out.json` from distributed mallob:

 ```text
 {